Breedoon/MDtoLongPDF/README.md

 ### Default Parameters

 The stylesheet used to generate HTML is [resources/pandoc.css](resources/pandoc.css) based on [this stylesheet](https://gist.github.com/killercup/5917178).
 The simplest way to change scale is to modify `html { font-size: 120%; ... }`.

-The default PDF margins used are 15mm from each side, and can be changed in [modules.py](modules.py) in the `HTMLtoPDF` class.

 ## Notes